Respite and Specialized Supervision 101

 What is specialized supervision?

 Regional Centers may be able to fund specialized child care services (also referred to as day care, child care, or specialized supervision) for parents who work full-time or are enrolled in full-time job training or education programs that will lead to employment and can only take place beyond the child’s school day.
+Typically, this service comes in the form of 1:1 child care that functions similarly to respite in terms of hiring and paying providers.
 Some Regional Centers may offer exceptions to rules regarding what kind of work or study a parent must be engaged in to receive day care services; limited or one-time exceptions may be made for parents who are working part-time, studying for a licensing exam, doing volunteer work that helps Regional Center families, etc.

 Who qualifies?